-2. DESIGN AND APPROVAL OF PROGRAMMES
+2. DESIGN AND APPROVAL OF STUDY PROGRAMMES

-INSTITUTIONS SHOULD DEVELOP THEIR UNDERGRADUATE PROGRAMMES FOLLOWING A DEFINED WRITTEN PROCESS WHICH WILL INVOLVE THE PARTICIPANTS, INFORMATION SOURCES AND THE APPROVAL COMMITTEES FOR THE PROGRAMME.
-THE OBJECTIVES, THE EXPECTED LEARNING OUTCOMES, THE INTENDED PROFESSIONAL QUALIFICATIONS AND THE WAYS TO ACHIEVE THEM ARE SET OUT IN THE PROGRAMME DESIGN.
-THE ABOVE DETAILS AS WELL AS INFORMATION ON THE PROGRAMME'S STRUCTURE ARE PUBLISHED IN THE STUDENT GUIDE.
+INSTITUTIONS SHOULD DEVELOP THEIR UNDERGRADUATE PROGRAMMES FOLLOWING A DEFINED WRITTEN PROCESS WHICH WILL INVOLVE THE PARTICIPANTS, INFORMATION SOURCES AND THE PROGRAMME'S APPROVAL COMMITTEES.
+THE OBJECTIVES, EXPECTED LEARNING OUTCOMES, INTENDED PROFESSIONAL QUALIFICATIONS AND THE WAYS TO ACHIEVE THEM ARE SET OUT IN THE PROGRAMME DESIGN.
+THE ABOVE DATA AS WELL AS INFORMATION ON THE PROGRAMME'S STRUCTURE ARE PUBLISHED IN THE STUDENT GUIDE.

-Academic units develop their programmes following a well-defined procedure.
+Academic units develop their study programmes using a well-defined procedure.
 The academic profile and orientation of the programme, the objectives, the subject areas, the structure and organisation, the expected learning outcomes and the intended professional qualifications according to the National Qualifications Framework for Higher Education are described at this stage.
-The approval or revision process for programmes includes a check of compliance with the basic requirements described in the Standards, on behalf of the Institution's Quality Assurance Unit (QAU).
+The approval or revision process for programmes includes a check of compliance with the basic requirements described in the Standards to be carried out by the Institution's Quality Assurance Unit (QAU).

-Furthermore, the programme design should take into consideration the following:
+Furthermore, programme design should take into consideration the following:

-- the Institutional strategy - the active participation of students - the experience of external stakeholders from the labour market - the smooth progression of students throughout the stages of the programme - the anticipated student workload according to the European Credit Transfer and Accumulation System - the option to provide work experience to the students - the linking of teaching and research - the relevant regulatory framework and the official procedure for the approval of the programme by the Institution.
+- the Institutional strategy; - the active participation of students; - the experience of external stakeholders from the labour market; - the smooth progression of students throughout the stages of the programme; - the anticipated student workload according to the European Credit Transfer and Accumulation System; - the option to provide work experience to the students; - the linking of teaching and research; - the relevant regulatory framework and the official procedure for the approval of the programme by the Institution.